createyourpersonalaccount/blog/_posts/2022-10-05-gentoo-notes.md

 # Questions

 - [X] What does `grub-mkconfig -o /boot/grub/grub.cfg` do?
 Does it look under `/boot` to generate the GRUB entries?

     The command generates a configuration file using scripts from `/etc/grub.d` and information from `/etc/default/grub`.

 - [ ] Read https://wiki.gentoo.org/wiki/SSD and enable trimming.

-- [ ] What is the difference between profiles?
+- [X] What is the difference between profiles?
 Can it be pointed out?
 The difference between stable, desktop and hardened.

+    Profiles defined in the Gentoo ebuild repo can be found under `/var/db/repos/gentoo/profiles/`.
+The profiles are directories; they form a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), with the parent nodes defined in the `parent` file of the child node directory.
+As a DAG, there is a [well-defined linear order](https://en.wikipedia.org/wiki/Topological_sorting) that defines the order of the inheritance operation of parent profiles.

+- [ ] How should the kernel be configured?

+    Use the article on [Hardware detection](https://wiki.gentoo.org/wiki/Hardware_detection) to find the right kernel drivers.

+    In short, use `lspci` and `dmidecode` to find the hardware you are using (or look inside your computer).

+    Use `lsmod` to read which kernel modules are loaded at any point in time.
+A full list of them is given with

+        find /lib/modules/$(uname -r) -type f -name '*.ko*'

+    The list of kernel modules built into the kernel is given by

+        cat /lib/modules/$(uname -r)/modules.builtin

+    Parameters of a loadable module can be set under `/etc/modprobe.d/my_module_name.conf`.

+    Modules can be unloaded with

+        modprobe -r my_module

+    and loaded with

+        modprobe my_module

+- [ ] What is bpftrace useful for?
+Should collectd be installed?

+- [ ] Get rid of multilib.

+- [ ] Fix brightness buttons.
+Do they show up under `xev`?
+Does adjustment via `/sys/class/backlight` work?